-&lt;sup>25 The best way to generate such a file is to copy the .Rout from a successful run of R CMD check.
-If you want to generate it separately, do run R with options --vanilla --no-echo and with environment variable LANGUAGE=en set to get messages in English.
-Be careful not to use output with the option --timings (and note that --as-cran sets it).
+The best way to generate such a file is to copy the .Rout from a successful run of R CMD check.
+If you want to generate it separately, do run R with option --vanilla and with environment variable LANGUAGE=en set to get messages in English.